Dating back to the 12th century, Amners Farm has been part of a rich local history, the current farmland being part of the Englefield Estate.

 Unusually, the farm also has a miniature railway run by a group of enthusiasts, the track weaving its way around the beautiful farmland and is known as ‘Amnerfield miniature Railway’.

-This traditional farmstead has already opened its doors to the public, nine years in succession, by hosting lambing weekends.
+This traditional farmstead has already opened its doors to the public, twelve years in succession, by hosting lambing weekends.
 These are annual events, with wide ranging activities and attractions, and usually take place the last weekend in April and first weekend in May every year.

 You can contact us via: